 - Home for the Holidays Designer Showhouse & Gardens

 Home for the Holidays will showcase Atlanta’s leading design industry talents while celebrating design and effortless elegance.
-Located in the heart of Buckhead, this year’s home embodies the historic and timeless character of the city, giving guests an intimate and magical holiday experience!
-Open Friday through Sunday.
+Located in the heart of Buckhead, this year’s home evokes a stately historic English home, giving guests an intimate and magical holiday experience!

 - Lighting of the Macy’s Great Tree at Lenox Square